MrDuck557/MoarWaterUnits/README.md

 A water units mod for Mindustry.
 Adds two new paths.

-Currently has 4 units, the base factory, and a reconstructor.
+Currently has 4 units, which are able to be made from the vanilla factories
-Warning: 1.0 isn't actually the latest release, I just messed up

 Contributors: